lsst-sqre/repertoire/docs/dev/development.rst

 Development guide
 #################

-This page provides procedures and guidelines for developing and contributing to repertoire.
+This page provides procedures and guidelines for developing and contributing to Repertoire.

 Scope of contributions
 ======================

-repertoire is an open source package, meaning that you can contribute to repertoire itself, or fork repertoire for your own purposes.
+Repertoire is an open source package, meaning that you can contribute to Repertoire itself, or fork Repertoire for your own purposes.

-Since repertoire is intended for internal use by Rubin Observatory, community contributions can only be accepted if they align with Rubin Observatory's aims.
+Since Repertoire is intended for internal use by Rubin Observatory, community contributions can only be accepted if they align with Rubin Observatory's aims.
 For that reason, it's a good idea to propose changes with a new `GitHub issue`_ before investing time in making a pull request.

-repertoire is developed by the Rubin Observatory SQuaRE team.
+Repertoire is developed by the Rubin Observatory SQuaRE team.

 .. _GitHub issue: https://github.com/lsst-sqre/repertoire/issues/new